tooevangelist/paysuper-docs/content/docs/payments/quick-start.md

 **Token-based features:**

-* **Instantly redirect from anywhere of your game application**: You can create a token after a user registered or logged in your game and instantly redirect the user to Checkout form when the user intent a payment.
+* **Instantly redirect from anywhere of your game application**: You can create a token after a user registered or logged in your game and instantly redirect the user to the Checkout Form when the user intent a payment.
 * **The pre-filled information in a payment form**: Token can encrypt all required information about your user intent to pay.
-Checkout form is pre-filled in this case.
+The Checkout Form is pre-filled in this case.

 **To create a Token:**